Highland Clearances: Clanship

 James VI was one of the kings who sought to impose control on the Highlands.
 On becoming James I of England in 1603, he gained the military force to do this.
-The Statutes of Iona controlled some key aspects; this forced the heirs of the wealthier Highlanders to be educated in the Lowlands and required clan chiefs to appear annually in front of the Privy Council in Edinburgh.
+The Statutes of Iona controlled some key aspects; it forced the heirs of the wealthier Highlanders to be educated in the Lowlands and required clan chiefs to appear annually in front of the Privy Council in Edinburgh.
 This exposed the top layer of Highland society to the costs of living in Edinburgh in a manner fitting to their status.
 Unlike their Lowland counterparts, their lands were less productive and were not well integrated into the money economy.
 Large financial sureties were taken from clan leaders to guarantee the good behaviour of the clan.
 Overall, this reduced the need for the protection provided by a clan whilst increasing the costs for the clan leaders.
 The clan chiefs who fully subscribed to this new system of regulation were rewarded with charters that formalised their ownership of clan lands.
 The combination of these initiated the demise of clanship.
 The process continued as clan chiefs began to think of themselves as landlords, rather than as patriarchs of their people.

 The various intervals of warfare since the Statutes of Iona reined in the steady transition to landlordism because the ability to raise a band of fighting men at short notice became important again.
 The civil war that started in 1638 reinvigorated the military aspects.
 The restoration of Charles II in 1660 brought peace, but also increased taxes, restarting the financial pressure.
 The succession of Jacobite rebellions emphasised again the martial aspects of clanship, but the defeat at Culloden brought an end to any willingness to go to war again.
 The loss of heritable jurisdictions across Scotland highlighted the changed role of clan chiefs.